aaronjoslinwangdu/bike-share-case-study/bikeshare-case-study-md.md

 By Aaron Joslin-Wangdu on
 9/9/2021

-# Introduction

-For this case study I am going to be analyzing data from [Divvy,](https://www.divvybikes.com) a bike share program based in Chicago.
-Divvy has a fleet of nearly 6,000 bicycles which are geotracked and rode within a network of 692 stations throughout Chicago.
-This case study was my Capstone project for the Google Data Analytics Professional Certificate, and was done entirely in RStudio.

 ## What is the point of this case study?

 The questions that I am using to guide my study are: